chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 ### Verify the import

 Once the import is complete, open at least one of the Omeka S items you know were part of the item set which populated the dataset.
 Check to make sure that the information has been properly mapped and imported.

 Remember that if the import had errors you will have to *manually* remove the bad data.
 Imports which append data cannot be undone.

+## Screencast

+This screencast demonstrates the process outlined above.

 ## Variations